Plasma globe: Construction

 Some balls have a control knob that varies the amount of power going to the center electrode.
 At the very lowest setting that will light or "strike" the ball, a single tendril is made.
 This single tendril's plasma channel engages enough space to transmit this lowest striking energy to the outside world through the glass of the ball.
 As the power is increased, this single channel's capacity is overwhelmed and a second channel forms, then a third, and so on.
 The tendrils each compete for a footprint on the inner orb as well.
-The energies flowing through these are all of the same polarity so they repel each other as like charges: a thin dark boundary surrounds each footprint on the inner electrode.
+The energies flowing through these are all of the same polarity, so they repel each other as like charges: a thin dark boundary surrounds each footprint on the inner electrode.

 The ball is prepared by pumping out as much air as is practical.
-The ball is then back-filled with neon to a pressure similar to one atmosphere.
+The ball is then backfilled with neon to a pressure similar to one atmosphere.
 If the radio-frequency power is turned on, if the ball is "struck" or "lit", now, the whole ball will glow a diffuse red.
 If a little argon is added, the filaments will form.
 If a very small amount of xenon is added, the "flowers" will bloom at the ends of the filaments.

 The neon available for purchase for a neon-sign shop often comes in glass flasks at the pressure of a partial vacuum.
 These cannot be used to fill a ball with a useful mixture.
 Tanks of gas, each with its specific, proper, pressure regulator and fitting, are required: one for each of the gases involved.

 Of the other noble gases, radon is radioactive, helium escapes through the glass relatively quickly, and krypton is expensive.
 Other gases such as mercury vapor can be used.
 Molecular gases may be dissociated by the plasma.

 Interaction

-Placing a finger tip on the glass creates an attractive spot for the energy to flow because the conductive human body (having non-ohmic resistance of about 1000 ohms at room temperature) is more easily polarized than the dielectric material around the electrode (i.e. the gas within the ball) providing an alternative discharge path having less resistance.
+Placing a finger tip on the glass creates an attractive spot for the energy to flow because the conductive human body (having an internal resistance less than 1000 ohms) is more easily polarized than the dielectric material around the electrode (i.e. the gas within the ball) providing an alternative discharge path having less resistance.
 Therefore, the capacity of the large conducting body to accept radio frequency energy is greater than that of the surrounding air.
 The energy available to the filaments of plasma within the ball will preferentially flow toward the better acceptor.
 This flow also causes a single filament, from the inner ball to the point of contact, to become brighter and thinner.
-The filament is brighter because there is more current flowing through it and into the 150 pF capacity, or capacitance, presented by an object, a conducting body, the size of a human.
-The filament is thinner because the magnetic fields around it, augmented by the now-higher current flowing through it, causes a magnetohydrodynamic effect called pinch: the plasma channel's own magnetic fields create a force acting to compress the size of the plasma channel itself.
+The filament is brighter because there is more current flowing through it and into the human body, which has a capacitance of about 100 pF.
+The filament is thinner because the magnetic fields around it, augmented by the now-higher current flowing through it, cause a magnetohydrodynamic effect called pinch: the plasma channel's own magnetic fields create a force acting to compress the size of the plasma channel itself.